-So you might have heard about their conquests, and seen the many (sometimes ridiculous) depictions of them in pop culture, but do you know where the Vikings came from originally?
+So you might have heard about the Viking conquests, and seen the many (sometimes ridiculous) depictions of them in pop culture, but do you know where they came from originally?
+Let’s dive into what we know of the origin of Vikings!

 The Norse seafarers known as Vikings originated from what we today call Scandinavia (Denmark, Norway, and Sweden).
 Most Vikings likely came from modern-day Denmark, with ~500 000 people estimated to live there during the Viking Age, followed by about 175 000 in Norway and 100 000 in Sweden.

-Let’s dig a bit deeper and look at where the Scandinavian, or Norse as you would say at the time, people from the beginning of the Viking Age originated from.
+Let’s dig a bit deeper and look at where the Scandinavian people — or Norsemen as you would call them at the time — from the beginning of the Viking Age originated from.

 Who Did the Vikings Descend From?